GabeScott/standard-works-vault/General Conference/1984 April - Warmed by the Fires of Their Lives.md

 # Warmed by the Fires of Their Lives

-*By By Barbara B. Smith - Recently released as Relief Society General President*
+By Barbara B. Smith - *Recently released as Relief Society General President*

 *Given in the April session of the 1984 General Conference*